-One question Christian anime fans frequently ask is, “Is there such a thing as a Christian anime?”
-As I mentioned in the FAQ, besides Tezuka Osamu’s collaboration with the Vatican, The Flying House, and perhaps another exception here or there, the answer is “no.”
+One question Christian anime fans frequently ask is, “Is there a such thing as a Christian anime?”
+As I mention in the FAQ, besides Tezuka Osamu’s collaboration with the Vatican, The Flying House, and a few other exceptions here or there, the answer is no.

 But, that doesn’t mean that “Christian anime” is an oxymoron.

 It’s not unusual to see Christian symbolism in anime.
-Some series even place a central focus on these symbols, though some (like Neon Genesis Evangelion or Toaru Majutsu no Index) controversially depict these elements.
-Instead, anime can be viewed through a Christian lens.
+Many series even place a central focus on these symbols, though some (like Neon Genesis Evangelion or Toaru Majutsu no Index) controversially depict these elements.
+But I instead encourage you to view anime through a Christian lens.
 Although the series may not refer directly to the Christian God or to Jesus, important themes in Christianity are ever-present in anime, including grace, sacrificial love, being just, seeking to do what is right, turning the other cheek, and finding that there may be a higher being in the universe.
-Below are eight shows that contain some or several of these qualities, or which espouse other themes related to Christian spirituality.
+Below are eight shows that contain such qualities, or which espouse other themes related to Christian spirituality.
 This list will expand as I watch shows which I think are befitting of it.
 The newest additions are Puella Magi Madoka Magica (4.28.2011) and Ookiku Furikabutte (5.31.2011).